Journey to the Center of the Earth, Part 3 | Blind and Backward Down the Center of the Narrow Road

 Hebrews 3:7-11 (emphasis mine)

 To be clear, the author is not speaking here of our everyday failings and continual need for grace and forgiveness.
-Rather, he’s describing a conscious, deliberate, chronic disobedience to the voice and leading of God (by Word and Spirit) that exposes an underlying state of unbelief (3:12-19).
-Nevertheless, this is a hard teaching and a hard warning (Hebrews 3:7-4:16 and 6:4-12).
+Rather, he’s describing a conscious, deliberate, chronic disobedience to the voice and leading of God (by Word and Spirit) that exposes an underlying state of unbelief (Hebrews 3:12-19).
+Nevertheless, this is a hard teaching and a hard warning (Hebrews 3:7-4:16, 6:4-12).
 Many have chosen to ignore it and many will fall away because of it (Matthew 24:10).
 Thankfully, the author doesn’t leave us there.

 Though we speak in this way, yet in your case, beloved, we feel sure of better things—things that belong to salvation.
 For God is not unjust so as to overlook your work and the love that you have shown for his name in serving the saints, as you still do.
 And we desire each one of you to show the same earnestness to have the full assurance of hope until the end, so that you may not be sluggish, but imitators of those who through faith and patience inherit the promises.